Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 1. Homemade Kewpie Mayo

 Is it a cop-out to simply say that the best substitute for Kewpie mayo is just… more Kewpie mayo?
-We’ll let you be the judge of that.
+I’ll let you be the judge of that.

 However, what could be a better replacement for this unique mayo condiment than mayo that you can make for yourself?